HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/using-ts-for-scripts-and-iaac.md

 In my organization, we moved from using CloudFormation(which uses JSON) to CDK which reduced lots of boilerplate.

 It also allowed us to reuse code.
-I used nx-monorepo for this.
-Using nx I was able to create a library of common CDK code and that is used in all other CDK apps, which standardized the infrastructure.
+I used [Nx monorepo](https://nx.dev/) for this.
+Using Nx I was able to create a library of common CDK code and that is used in all other CDK apps, which standardized the infrastructure.

 ### CDK Resources
 - [API Reference](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html) - Whenever looking to create an AWS resource, read "Overview" section of that resource first, which covers most common cases.